Denzil Wraight - Italian Keyboard Instruments

 Height 8 florentine soldi (= 220 mm)

 I explain the extreme length of Cristofori's instruments as deriving from the 16th-century Venetian harpsichord-making tradition where the distance between the end of the baseboard at the tail and the wrestplank (in some cases the front edge of the baseboard) along the line of the F string was equivalent to the theoretical length of the F string.
-In this way the maker established a relationship between the strings (the "soul" of the instrument) and the case (its "body"); see 2008 in my Publications.
+In this way the maker established a relationship between the strings (the "soul" of the instrument) and the case (its "body"); (see 2012).
 Cristofori was born in Padova and would thus have learned his craft within the Venetian tradition.

 The new width of the instrument derives from the larger compass; this GG,AA-d³,e³ keyboard is nominally 29 soldi instead of the nominally 25 soldi of the C-c³ designs.
 Cristofori's nominal keyboard width may have been affected slightly by the actual width of the rack holding all the hammer butts.
 For this reason my hammer rack and keyboard were made before the case, and the case width made to fit it.
 The case was then built by laying out the stringband on the baseboard, not from a drawing.
 Specific dimensions were found with the aid of a rule using Florentine soldi.
 In this way the priority is that parts fit to each other, not that they are made to be exactly x.x mm.